applemcg/dp/src/Workflow.md

 Dot Prof Workflow
 =================

-Functions, *local* and non-local are entered in the .prof file, either new, or copies of existing functions which may need to be modified..
+Functions, *local* and non-local are entered in the **.prof** file, either new functions, or copies of existing functions which may need to be modified.
 In a source-controlled environment, the business here is to return the all functions to their respective library, either a local one under development or an existing library.

+The workflow here supports the idea that an Application is a set of functions, centered on a function library built to solve a specific set of tasks.
+The user functions are collected in this library; they are supported by a heterogeneous group of functions, some or which are general utilities, many of which may come from other specific functional groups.
+Specifically, in the case of the Dot Prof App, **dp\_app**, functions come from from a **backup** group and a **report** group.
+These later supply the Versioning features at a high level and the argument validation at a low level.

+This, the Dot Prof App is being put forward first, since it's the process which captures the workflow common to any such library development.

 Since this development uses **Semantic Versioning**, see the accompanying **Changelog** for additional steps in the workflow.
 This